gizemdursun/automated-analysis-of-biomedical-signals-obtained-from-calcium-imaging/README.md

 ### Installation

 To load the calcium imaging video and the .zip file belong to video's ground truth data, run the function `install.m` to ensure that all required files are added to the MATLAB path.
-We use free software named `ReadImageJROI.m` written by Dylan Muir in this part for reading ImageJ binary ROI file format.
+We use free softwares named as `ReadImageJROI.m` and `tiffread2.m` written by `Dylan Muir` and `Francois Nedelec` in this part for reading ImageJ binary ROI file format and converting .stk files to .tiff video frames, respectively.
+We use these video frames for creating the video data.

 ```matlab
 install();